Uncover Risks & Spot Opportunities with Business Information

 Today’s most successful organizations are starting to recognize the importance of data that provides meaning or context for a deeper understanding about the companies they do business with.
 Whether it’s their customers, partners or suppliers, by closely analyzing this data, you can begin to infer the nature of relationships moving forward.
 What potential behaviors and actions might an entity engage in?
 What are its current challenges, opportunities or other situations that we may or may not have yet to consider?
 Using this wealth of data, you can begin to answer these very important questions.

-“Relationships are important because they are always evolving,” says Dun & Bradstreet’s Chief Analytics Officer, Nipa Basu.
+“Relationships are important because they are always evolving,” says Dun & Bradstreet’s former Chief Analytics Officer, Nipa Basu.
 “From mergers and acquisitions to divestitures, companies are continually growing or downsizing, and that can spark a chain reaction that can impact all the companies’ business dealings, ultimately effecting your bottom line.
 Observing changes in relationships is often overlooked but critical to your success.”
 Basu explains.

 It is important to remember that business relationships can be one-to-one, one-to-many or many-to-many.
 They can be unidirectional or bidirectional in nature.
 “Understanding the differences can be key to the types of questions you ask and what insights you draw from the data,” says Basu.